scentellegher/scentellegher.github.io/_posts/2017-03-02-personality-and-ego-network.md

 {% include image.html
    img="/assets/images/post/openness_turnover.png"
    caption="Fig 1.
 Openness to Experience and network turnover.
-Individuals who are more open to experience show higher turnover as compared to the lowest-scoring 25%.
+Individuals who are more open to experience show a higher turnover as compared to the lowest-scoring 25%.
 Left:  the estimated probability density functions of the distributions of network turnover in egocentric networks.
 Right:  violin plots of the same distributions."
 %}

 ### Rank Dynamics
 Here, we take a detailed look at what happens inside the network of a focal ego by focusing at the alters rank dynamics and subsequently we analyze the effect of personality traits on such  dynamics.
-In order to do this, for two consecutive temporal intervals for each ego, we build a transition matrix as  follows:  if  there  is  a  transition  of  an alter from rank *i* to rank *j* in consecutive intervals then we assign the value 1 to that particular transition.
+In order to do this, for two consecutive temporal intervals of each ego, we build a transition matrix as  follows:  if  there  is  a  transition  of  an alter from rank *i* to rank *j* in consecutive intervals then we assign the value 1 to that particular transition.
 We then used the transition matrices of egos to represent the alter rank variations of entire subgroups.
 We simply sum the matrices of all egos in the subgroup and normalize them by the number of egos in that particular subgroup, in order to have probabilities on both rows and columns.
 The resulting matrix now contains the alters rank dynamics represented as probabilities of moving up and down rank positions.